MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 - `fiids` defines which functions the algorithm has to optimize.
 It can be a single number or multiple numbers separated by a comma in the range of the 24 BBOB functions.
 - `iids` is the number of the problem instance, in the paper 0, 1, and 2 are performed.
 - `dims` is the dimension of the problem.
 - `reps` is the number of run repetitions with the same settings (optimizer, function id, instance id, etc.).
 Different repetitions differ only for the seed.
 Inside the folder containing the results, a `configs` folder will be generated containing `reps` .json files, one for each repetition.
-The number at the beginning of the `.json` file represents the seed number for that specific repetition, starting from 0 (ex.
-0.json stores the settings for running an experiment using seed 0).
+The seed number for repetitions starts from 0.
 - `lb` and `ub` are the lower bound and the upper bound of the design domain.
 In the paper, they are fixed as -5 and 5, respectively.
 - `extra` contains extra text information to store in the result folder.
+The `configs` folder will contain the file .json for all the possible combinations of settings present in all the lists configured in `total_config.json` repeated `reps` times (changing the number of seeds from 0 to `reps`-1).
+The name of the file .json describes the specific setting: Optimizer (Opt), function (F), instance (Id), Dimension (Dim), Repetition/number of seeds -1 (Rep), and number of the experiment (NumExp) (ex.
+Opt-turbo1_F-1_Id-0_Dim-10_Rep-0_NumExp-0.json).
 ### Execute repetitions in parallel using a cluster
 If a job scheduling system for Linux clusters is available, the batch script can be edited inside the file `gen_config.py`.
 After choosing the parameters and editing the batch script, a folder called `run_current_date_and_time` containing folders with the result data and the `configs` folder will be generated using the following command: